turingschool/career-development-curriculum-site/mixed_groups/mixed_mod4_directions.md

 **Do I have to be an expert on my topic?**
 No. If you select a topic that you want to work on, start by sharing what barriers you are experiencing with that topic and discuss ideas on how to improve with the group.

-**If I feel do comfortable on a specific topic, how should I share my experience?**
+**If I feel do have experience with a specific topic, how should I share my experience?**
+Talk about what strategies you have used.
+For example, with networking, how have you approached networking?
+What was successful for you and what wasn't?
+What advice would you give to lower mod students about networking at their stage in the program?

+**If I identify as someone who is less represented in tech and choose that group, how should I "lead" it?**

 **Do I need to prepare anything?**